Bodigrim/tasty-bench/README.md

 is a more robust choice of
 an [`awk` pattern](https://github.com/UnkindPartition/tasty#patterns) here.

+One can leverage comparisons between benchmarks to implement portable performance tests, expressing properties like "this algorithm must be at least twice faster than that one" or "this operation should not be more than thrice slower than that".
+This can be achieved with `bcompareWithin`, which takes an acceptable interval of performance as an argument.

 ## Plotting results

 Users can dump results into CSV with `--csv FILE`